VR for travel

 Is VR Going to Replace Travel?

-This last point begs the question of whether VR will ever be a substitute for actual travel.
-The risk is there, but few seem to believe it will happen.
 In a survey conducted by travel agency Italy4Real, over 80% of respondents believe that virtual reality will never replace travel, with nearly everyone saying that visiting a destination via VR doesn’t count as having actually been there.

 When asked why, an overwhelming majority pointed to things like not being able to experience the local food and drink, with many suggesting the inability to meet new people would be also a downside.
-Roughly half of respondents thought that although travel agents could be replaced by technology, other aspects of travel like hotels and tours needed a human touch.

-This is only one survey, of course, and it’s still too early to have definitive numbers on how people feel about VR.
-That said, this survey helps confirm something travelers have always known: tastes, smells, and encounters are what make the trip, not just the sights.
+That said, the survey helps confirm something travelers have always known: tastes, smells, and encounters are what make the trip, not just the sights.
 The real experience uses all five senses, and that’s something that VR, at least in its current form, just can’t replicate.

 In fact, it seems likely that not only will travel not be replaced by virtual reality, but the opposite may happen: with their limited sensory offerings, VR experiences will just whet travelers’ appetites for the real thing, making them want to physically experience what they just saw and heard.
-As one commenter suggests, VR is the sales pitch, not the end goal.

 Real-World Projects